In this article:Data flow

 Welcome!
-The menu in XLReporting has 4 main sections:
+The menu in XLReporting consists of these sections:

-models, so they are all available at a glance.
-Read how to use your
+reports and models, so they are all available at a glance.
+Read how to use

-- Configure - this is where you can change the configuration.
+- Define - this is where you can define your configuration.
 When you

-sign up, your account already has a basic configuration, aimed at financial reporting.
+sign up, your tenant already has a basic configuration, aimed at financial reporting.
 You

 don't have to start from scratch, you have working examples which you can start with.
 You

-- My account - this is where you can change your settings,
+- Manage - this is where you can change your profile, tenant details, and add or change users, user roles and permissions,

-If you're new to XLReporting, we recommend that you start in Analyze, and
+If you're new to XLReporting, we recommend that you start using our predefined imports, reports,

-familiarize yourself with the default configuration before you configure your own.
-We also
+and models and familiarize yourself with the default configuration before you define your own.

-This diagram shows the overall process in XLReporting:
+This diagram shows the overall data flow in XLReporting:

-You can configure XLReporting with 4 types of objects:
+You can define XLReporting with 4 types of objects:

 - Data sets - configurable objects that store